 Serves 6 to 8

-1 white onion, thinly sliced and soaked in ice water, chopped cilantro, lime wedges, sliced radishes, diced jalapeño peppers, diced avocado, corn tortilla chips, for garnish
+1 white onion, thinly sliced and soaked in ice water, chopped cilantro, chopped cabbage or lettuce, lime wedges, sliced radishes, diced jalapeño peppers, diced avocado, corn tortilla chips, for garnish

 Click image to enlarge

 Place olive oil in a large dutch oven over medium-high heat; when hot, add onion and sauté until softened, 8 to 10 minutes.
 Add garlic and cook until fragrant, 2 to 3 minutes.

 Sprinkle pork ribs with salt and add to pot; add additional chicken stock as needed to cover.
 Bring to a simmer and cook, skimming any foam that rises to the top, for 10 minutes; add the hominy with liquid, bay leaves, oregano, and toasted cumin, cover tightly, and cook, stirring occasionally, until pork shreds easily, about 90 minutes; remove ribs to a platter and keep stock simmering.
 When cool enough to handle, shred pork and return to pot, discarding fat and bones.
 Add additional chicken stock as needed to keep ingredients well covered.